nadamankai/cicd-pipeline-nodejs-app/README.md

 ## Features
 - Node.js application built with Express.js.
 - Dockerized for consistent deployment.
-- Deployed in Kubernetes using Minikube for local testing.
+- Deployed in Kubernetes using Minikube for local testing .
 - Scalable to cloud-based Kubernetes clusters.

 ## Project Structure